Daniel Irimia, PH.D., M.D.

 (login for email)

 I am a bioengineer trained as a physician and I am passionate about understanding the clinical consequences of neutrophil activities during disease.
-My research is focused on designing sophisticated tools to measure relevant neutrophil behaviors, with the highest precision, directly from patients’ blood.
+My research focuses on designing sophisticated tools to measure relevant neutrophil behaviors, with the highest precision, directly from whole blood.
+Driven by emerging evidence, which suggests that neutrophils not only protect us against microbes, but in many instances their behavior changes and becomes detrimental, I put these tools to use in the context of inflammation, infections, and sepsis.

-Most recently, we found that the ability of neutrophils to orient is lost in patients with severe burn injuries.
-We designed the first devices to measure the characteristics of neutrophil motility across 18 independent parameters and uncovered specific motility patterns for sepsis in burn patients.
-We found that neutrophils can move spontaneously though micron-sized channels, in the absence of directional signals, and this behavior never observed for healthy neutrophils, can predict, up to two days in advance, the occurrence of sepsis in patients with major burns.
-Although a direct link between the defective neutrophil motility and sepsis remains to be definitively demonstrated, we found that correcting neutrophil motility in an animal model of burn injury, can protect from complications.
-This observation opens the possiblity that neutrophils could be more important in monitoring and preventing sepsis than currently appreciated.
+While a direct link between the defective neutrophil motility and sepsis remains to be demonstrated, I found that correcting neutrophil motility in animal models of burn injury could protect the animals from sepsis complications.
+Overall, these observations raise the possibility that neutrophils could be more important in monitoring and preventing sepsis than currently appreciated.
 New tools and better understanding of neutrophil biology will be required to answer these questions.

 Click the "See All" links for more information and interactive visualizations!